IHE/ITI.PCF/input/pagecontent/content.md

 The following are the FHIR Consent profiling for the PCF profile.
+The FHIR Consent fundamentals are [explained in Appendix P](ch-P.html#FHIR-Explainer).

 ### 3:5.8.1 Foundation Policies